Japan whaling town passes on hunt traditions to next generation

 He lectures on whaling every year at local schools, and hands out samples of preserved whale fin.

-Japan's international whaling program suffered a blow when the International Court of Justice (ICJ) in March ordered a halt to its "scientific whaling" program in the Antarctic.
+Japan's international whaling programme suffered a blow when the International Court of Justice (ICJ) in March ordered a halt to its "scientific whaling" programme in the Antarctic.

 The surprise move prompted Japan to cancel whaling in the Southern Ocean for 2014-2015.